noelalam9999/notes/algorithms.md

 - Clear and complete set of instruction to solve a problem
 - predictable and reliable outcome
 - abstract concept, independent of where it is executed (paper, code)
+- be aware of your complexity - time and space - huge impact of performance
+- possible to come up with your interview - learn to recognize patters (nested for loop is quadratic)

 ##Complexity analysis and big O notation
 - given an algorithm how does the number of operations to reach a solution change as its size increases